Karl Möbius

-Karl August Möbius (7 February 1825 in Eilenburg – 26 April 1908 in Berlin) was a German zoologist who was a pioneer in the field of ecology and a director of the Natural History Museum in Berlin.
+Karl August Möbius (7 February 1825 in Eilenburg – 26 April 1908 in Berlin) was a German zoologist who was a pioneer in the field of marine ecology, founder of the Hamburg zoo and aquarium, the zoological institute at Kiel, and served as an influential director of the Natural History Museum in Berlin.
+He introduced the idea of a separation of research collections from the public natural history museum.

 Early life

-Möbius was born in Eilenburg in Saxony.
+Möbius was born in Eilenburg in Saxony, the son of wheelwright, Gottlob and Sophie née Kaps.
+His mother died when he was two years old and he was subsequently cared for by his stepmother Johanne Erdmuthe Hohehstein.
 At the age of four he attended primary school at the Bergschule Eilenburg, and at the age of 12 he was sent by his father to train as a teacher.
-In 1844 he passed the exams with distinction and began working as teacher in Seesen, on the northwest edge of the Harz mountain range.
-In 1849, and encouraged by Alexander von Humboldt, he began studying natural science and philosophy at Natural History Museum of Berlin.
-After he graduated, he taught from 1853 to 1868 zoology, botany, mineralogy, geography, physics, and chemistry at the Gelehrtenschule des Johanneums in Hamburg.
+In 1844 he passed the exams with distinction and began working as teacher in the Jacobsen school in Seesen, on the northwest edge of the Harz mountain range.
+In 1849, and encouraged by the writings of Alexander von Humboldt, he passed the Reifeprüfung needed to enter Berlin university.
+He began studying natural science and philosophy at the Natural History Museum of Berlin attending lectures by Johannes Müller, C. G. Ehrenberg, Eilhard Mitscherlich, E. H. Beyrich, and Hinrich Lichtenstein.
+He received a high school diploma as an external student of the Köllnisches Gymnasium in 1852.
+After he graduated, he received a recommendation from Lichtenstein and taught at the Gelehrtenschule des Johanneums in Hamburg from 1853 to 1868.
+He dealt with maths and natural sciences.
+At the end of the 1853 he received a doctorate in philosophy from the University of Halle with a dissertation on "Enthelminthes" which included the description of a new nematomorph species.
+He married Helene Pauline, sister of the philosopher Jürgen-Bona Meyer in 1855 and also joined the administration of the Hamburg Museum of Natural History.